$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Stability conditions via -quadratic differentials

+Let $L$ be the unique simple closed curve in $\kong{A}_i$ (up to isotopy), clockwise around $C_i$.
+The winding number of $L$, as an anticlockwise loop around $\partial_i$ is

-Perturb $\widehat{\partial_0}$ towards $\partial_0$ to get a loop $L$, which can be used to calculate the winding number of $\partial_0$.
-On the other hand: \begin{itemize} \item the closed arcs in $\widehat{\partial_0}$ are (images of) saddle trajectories (with zero winding) and; \item around each $s$-simple zero $Z_i$, the absolute value of the winding is $\Re(s)$, which implies near $Z_i$ the winding of $L$ is greater than $1-\Re(s)$ (see Figure~\ref{fig:wind-1}).
+On the other hand, such a winding number can be calculated as a clockwise loop around $C_i$: \begin{itemize} \item boundary arcs (connecting zeroes) of $C_i$ are (images of) saddle connections (with zero winding) and; \item around each $s$-simple zero $Z_j$, the winding number is $\Re(s)$, which implies that $Z_j$ contributes the winding of $L$ is